majnika/majnika/README.md

 ### Hello

-My name is Filip and I am a student of Information and Networking Technologies @ SOŠ Handlová
+My name is Filip and I am a student of Information Technologies @ FIT BUT